 In May 2007, Texas Performing Arts’ flagship venue, Bass Concert Hall, began a $14.7 million dollar renovation and facelift.
 These upgrades and changes reinvented this Austin treasure as a world-class venue, able to host the most demanding touring productions while offering visitors first-class accommodations.

-Renovations to the 2,900-seat theatre included compliance with all current fire and safety codes; state-of-the-art acoustics; a magnificent glass-front façade and larger, light-filled lobby; an expanded five-story lobby and atrium, increased restroom capacity; more bars and concession areas; new flooring, sidewalls and décor; and a sixth-floor outside deck with impressive campus views.
+Renovations to the 2,900-seat theatre included compliance with all current fire and safety codes; state-of-the-art acoustics; a magnificent glass-front façade and larger, light-filled lobby; an expanded five-story lobby and atrium, increased restroom capacity; more bars and concession areas; new flooring, sidewalls and décor; and a sixth-level outside deck with impressive campus views.

 View pictures of the renovation.